-Jardine Pacific produced an underlying net profit of US\$164 million, including an initial contribution from the interest in Greatview, compared with US\$135 million in 2016, an increase of 21%.
-The net profit after non-trading gains was US\$174 million.
-Within its engineering and construction activities, Jardine Schindler and JEC again performed well and Gammon's result recovered in 2017 following a weaker performance in 2016 due to provisions for a specific civils project.
+Jardine Schindler and JEC again performed well to deliver higher contributions.
+Gammon's result recovered in 2017 following a weaker performance in 2016 due to provisions for a specific civils project.
 Jardine Restaurants produced steady profit growth, but the reported result was lower due to one-off employee benefit costs.
 The contribution from Transport Services reflected Hactl's improved performance due to good growth in cargo throughput.
 JTH delivered reduced earnings as IT markets remained soft.

-The Company acquired 28% stake in Hong Kong-listed Greatview in June 2017.
+A 28% stake in Hong Kong-listed Greatview was acquired by Jardine Strategic in June 2017.
 Founded in mainland China, Greatview is the second-largest supplier of aseptic carton packaging in China and the third-largest globally.
 Greatview achieved stable growth during 2017 as the effect of challenging market conditions in China was offset by strong growth momentum in its international business.
 Its contribution from June onwards reflects the Group's equity interest.
 Jardine Pacific will be supporting Greatview's continued development, particularly in new markets including those in Southeast Asia.

-• Jardine Motors
+Jardine Motors

 Jardine Motors produced an underlying net profit in 2017 of US\$184 million, a 46% improvement being largely due to impressive performances from Zung Fu and Zhongsheng in mainland China.
 After taking into account non-trading gains, the net profit was US\$388 million.

 In mainland China, Zung Fu had another good year due to higher sales of Mercedes-Benz passenger cars, margin improvement and a strong performance from its after-sales activities.
-In Hong Kong and Macau there was an improved trading performance, although this was offset by costs associated with the repositioning of its sales and service facilities.
+In Hong Kong and Macau there was an improved trading performance, although this was offset by costs associated with the repositioning of its sales and service facilities to meet changing customer requirements.
 The new flagship property, combining most of the Mercedes-Benz sales, service and administration activities, is scheduled to be fully operational in the last quarter of 2018.
 In the United Kingdom, the result was significantly lower than that in 2016, which had included a gain on the sale of a dealership.

 Zhongsheng, one of mainland China's leading motor dealership groups, produced a significant improvement in profitability in 2017, reflecting increased sales and better margins.
-The Company's shareholding was increased from 15.5% to 20% in June 2017.
+The Group's shareholding, held through Jardine Strategic, was increased from 15.5% to 20% in June 2017.

-• Jardine Lloyd Thompson
+Jardine Lloyd Thompson